mlc-ai/mlc-llm/docs/get_started/project_overview.rst

 It is helpful for us to familiarize the basic terminologies used in the MLC chat applications.

-- **model weights**: the model weight is a folder that contains the quantized neural network weights of the language models as well as the tokenizer configurations.
+- **model weights**: The model weight is a folder that contains the quantized neural network weights of the language models as well as the tokenizer configurations.

 - **model lib**: The model library refers to the executable libraries that enable